insthync/awesome-unity3d/README.md

 * [LeanTween](https://github.com/dentedpixel/LeanTween) - LeanTween is an efficient animation engine for Unity
 * [GoKit](https://github.com/prime31/GoKit) - Lightweight tween library for Unity
 * [Uween](https://github.com/beinteractive/Uween) - Lightweight tween library for Unity
+* [ZestKit](https://github.com/prime31/ZestKit) - Tween library for Unity.
+The best of GoKit and GoKitLite combined in an easy to use API

 ### UI
 * [FairyGUI-unity](https://github.com/fairygui/FairyGUI-unity) - A flexible UI framework for Unity